iharshka/VII-Ventures-Investment-Dashboard/README.md

 - I learnt how to understand the given codebase and contribute to it
 - I learnt to use the best possible libraries & docs to use in the project for extra functionalities e.g. jQuery used for Animated World Map for showing investment made in the regions

 Besides these learnings, this project has evolved my mindset as a Developer.
-We've to keep calm & seek information on the internet about the tech stack we're working on, there is something for every thing, from **official docs** from the developers of the tech stack to **Medium Blogs** to **StackOverflow** to **Open Source Repositories** of companies can help us clear the clutter and if all these still seems jarring then it's not bad to seek guidance from someone in our network or LinkedIn who might've worked on the same functionality and can help you get ahead.
-I'd say, I am now confident that I've caught the Developer DNA & I can now work on any functionality, tech stack or technology that a project requires.
+We've to keep calm & seek information on the internet about the tech stack we're working on, there is something for every thing, from **official docs** from the developers of the tech stack to **Medium Blogs** to **StackOverflow** to **Open Source Repositories** of companies can help us clear the clutter and if all these still seems jarring then it's not bad to seek guidance from someone in our network or LinkedIn who might've worked on the same functionality and can help us get ahead.
+I am inspired to take more exciting & challenging projects and this time some bigger real life products where I can write code for thousands users.
+I am now confident that I've caught the Developer DNA & I can now work on any functionality, tech stack or technology that a project requires.

 ## Future Updates